facebookresearch/demucs/README.md

 ### Using Windows

 If you are using Windows, replace `python3` by `python.exe` in all the commands provided hereafter :)
 Parts of the code are untested on Windows (in particular, training a new model).
-If you don't have much experience with Anaconda, python or the shell, here are more detailed instructions:
+If you don't have much experience with Anaconda, python or the shell, here are more detailed instructions.
+Note that Demucs is not supported on 32bits systems (as Pytorch is not available there).

 - First install Anaconda with **Python 3.7**, which you can find [here][install].
 - Start the [Anaconda prompt][prompt].